deckhouse/deckhouse/docs/site/_includes/getting_started/bm/STEP_FINALIZE.md

 At this point, you have created a basic **single-master** cluster.

-For real-world conditions (production and test environments), you need to add additional nodes to the cluster according to <a href="/{{ page.lang }}/documentation/latest/modules/040-node-manager/faq.html#how-do-i-add-a-static-node-to-a-cluster">the documentation</a>.
+For real-world conditions (production and test environments), you need to add additional nodes to the cluster according to <a href="/documentation/latest/modules/040-node-manager/faq.html#how-do-i-add-a-static-node-to-a-cluster">the documentation</a>.

 <blockquote>
 <p>If you install Deckhouse for <strong>evaluation purposes</strong> and one node in  the cluster is enough for you, allow Deckhouse components to work on the master node.
 To do this, remove the taint from the master node by running the following command:</p>